tinythings/sysinspect/docs/global_config.rst

         This option is exclusively for development purposes.
-If enabled, the authentication endpoint returns a static token and the development query endpoint is exposed.
+If enabled, the authentication endpoint returns a static token and the development query helpers remain available.
+Do not combine ``api.devmode: true`` with production exposure of the Web API documentation. endpoint is exposed.

     Default is ``false``.